flengyel/Zettel/README.md

 This repository contains a self-documenting Zettel template for use with a software implementation of the Zettelkasten Method.
 The Zettelkasten Method is documented online at [Introduction to the Zettelkasten Method](https://zettelkasten.de/posts/overview/) on the [Zettelkasten.de](https://zettelkasten.de) site and in the [Zettelkasten.de forum](https://forum.zettelkasten.de).
 Recommended: [Tinderbox Meetup April 23, 2023 Video: On ZettelKasten with Sascha Fast from Zettelkasten.de](https://www.youtube.com/watch?v=I4TXkGjKpTo).

-See the [Zettel Wiki](https://github.com/flengyel/Zettel/wiki) for software configuration notes, definitions of terms, and examples.

 Licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 CC BY-SA 4.0 2022-2023 F Lengyel

 # [[ImmutableID]] Zettel Template v4.0